herenow/base-cache/README.md

 ***cache.add(key, value)***

-Add something to the cache table.
+Add something to the cache table or update if exists.

 ```javascript
 cache.add('bananas.stock', 1000)